jocasio99/JumpyKnight/README.md

 https://mrsocko.itch.io/jumpyknight Password is **firstgame**

-Update v0.7 1/28/2025: It is playable but I need to fix how the game's ending works, how the death animation looks, and SECRET
+Update v0.7 1/28/2025: Movement, animations, killzones, enemies, coins, most of the map and coin counter are completed.
+It is playable (better not in fullscreen) but I need to fix how the game's ending works, how the death animation looks, and SECRET.